hujhax/austin-improv-wiki/Shows/You Can't Stay Here.md

 *You Can't Stay Here* was nominated for two [[B. Iden Payne Awards]], for *Outstanding Improvised Production* and *Outstanding Direction - Improv*, for 2015.

 ### Press Blurb
-From the initial show announcement: <blockquote>"It’s two a.m. in the big, bad city.
+From the initial show announcement:
+> "It’s two a.m. in the big, bad city.
 The bars are closed, but the night is just beginning.
 Beware: Things are different when it gets this late.
-In this unscripted play, a group of friends will find out how"</blockquote>
+In this unscripted play, a group of friends will find out how"

 ### Tom's Place
 ![[Toms-place.jpg|Tom's Place logo, designed by [Ryan Austin](Performers/Ryan%20Austin) and [Asaf Ronen](Performers/Asaf%20Ronen)]]